Inter Generational Workforce, Cross Cultural Communication, Diversity and Inclusion Expert

 Tina Varughese is a ‘hilarious, dynamic, thought-provoking, energetic and engaging’ speaker.
-She offers workshops and keynotes on a number of topics including Work-Life Balance and Cross-Cultural Communication.
+She offers workshops and keynotes on a number of topics including Diversity, Inclusion, Unconscious Bias, Inter Generational Workforce, Cross Cultural Communication and Sales, Leadership Staff Recruitment and and Work-Life Balance.

-Her advice is insightful and amusing.
-Tina’s delivery is highly entertaining and communicative.
+Tina’s advice is insightful and amusing.
 She has presented to most type of organizations and she has focused mainly on oil and gas companies, licensed services, financial services, real estate, healthcare non-profits, professional and trade associations, and tourism.
 Additionally, Tina also has expertise in relocation and settlement services specifically for expatriates working in Canada.

 What you will learn from Tina's presentation: